benbrastmckie/ModelChecker/Code/README.md

   - Include `-v` to print the installed version number.
   - Include `-u` to upgrade to the latest version.

-The following section will provide some indication of the underlying semantics.
+The following section will sketch the underlying semantics.
 More information can be found in the GitHub [repository](https://github.com/benbrastmckie/ModelChecker) as well as in this recent [manuscript](https://github.com/benbrastmckie/ModelChecker/blob/master/Counterfactuals.pdf).

 ## Hyperintensional Semantics